-1. The Group's procedures for the selection of suppliers shall conform to an objective and impartial standard and shall avoid any conflict of interest or favouritism in the selection thereof.

-Group professionals undertake to comply with established internal award procedures, including, in particular, those relating to the approval of suppliers.

-2. The prices and other information submitted by suppliers during a process of selection shall be treated confidentially and shall not be disclosed to third parties without the consent of the interested parties or where required by law or to comply with court or governmental orders.

-Group professionals who have access to personal data of suppliers must maintain the confidentiality thereof and comply with the provisions of the laws on the protection of personal data, to the extent applicable.
+- 1. The procedures of the Group's companies for the selection of suppliers shall conform to an objective and impartial standard and shall avoid any conflict of interest or favouritism in the selection thereof. - Professionals of the Iberdrola Group's companies undertake to comply with established internal award procedures, including, in particular, those relating to the approval of suppliers. - 2.
+The prices and other information submitted by suppliers during a process of selection shall be treated confidentially and shall not be disclosed to third parties without the consent of the interested parties or where required by law or to comply with court or governmental orders. - Professionals of the Group's companies who have access to personal data of suppliers must maintain the confidentiality thereof and comply with the provisions of the laws on the protection of personal data, to the extent applicable. - 3.
+The information made available by professionals of the Group's companies to their suppliers shall be true and shall not be given with the intent to mislead. - 4.
+The companies of the Iberdrola Group shall raise awareness among their suppliers and cause them to participate in environmental and social commitments, especially those relating to the circularity of their activities and the fight against child and forced or compulsory labour and any other kind of modern slavery. - 5.
+Professionals of the companies comprising Iberdrola shall avoid any kind of interference or influence of suppliers or third parties that may alter their professional impartiality and

-- 3. The information made available by Group professionals to its suppliers shall be true and shall not be given with the intent to mislead. - 4.
-The Group shall raise awareness among its suppliers and cause them to participate in environmental and social commitments and principles and shall strive to improve the circularity of their activities. - 5.
-Professionals shall avoid any kind of interference or influence of suppliers or third parties that may alter their professional impartiality and objectivity and may not receive any kind of remuneration from the Group's suppliers or generally from third parties for services relating to the professional's activities within the Group. - 6.
-The Group shall make available suitable means to collaborate with its suppliers with a view to increasing their competitiveness, establishing appropriate programmes in each case, promoting partnerships in line with Sustainable Development Goal (SDG) seventeen approved by the United Nations.

-7. The Group shall endeavour to ensure compliance with the provisions of this Code of Ethics by its suppliers and shall take action as a result of any violation.
+- objectivity and may not receive any kind of remuneration from suppliers of the Group's companies or generally from third parties for services relating to the professional's activities within the boundary of Iberdrola. - 6.
+The companies of the Group shall make available suitable means to collaborate with their suppliers in order to increase their competitiveness, establishing appropriate programmes in each case, promoting partnerships in line with Sustainable Development Goal (SDG) seventeen approved by the United Nations (UN). - 7.
+The companies of the Iberdrola Group shall endeavour to ensure compliance with the provisions of this Code of Ethics by their suppliers and shall take action as a result of any violation.